 Bottom line: Organic and Non-GMO are similar in the fact that both labels go through rigorous testing to ensure genetically modified material is not present in the food or the creation of it.

 The United States Department of Agriculture (USDA) has extremely strict guidelines when it comes to what can be labeled as organic, GMO or non-GMO.

 The non-GMO label means the food product wasn’t made with GMO, but this doesn't mean it's organic.

 Organic foods are the most heavily regulated label.
 Purchasing foods with the "non-GMO" or "organic" label is your safest bet when it comes to overall health and minimal toxins.

-The organic and non-GMO label are highly similar.
-In fact, many times the only reason why certain companies don’t make the extra step for the organic label is because it cost farmers hundreds of thousands of dollars just to get certification.
+Organic and non-GMO labels are highly similar.
+In fact, many times the only reason why certain companies don't take the extra step for the organic label is that it cost farmers hundreds of thousands of dollars just to get the certification.
 Whereas non-GMO is almost identical but cost much less for verification.

 Note: If a label says "natural" it does not mean it's organic.
 The natural label is not regulated in America which can be very deceiving.
 If you are looking for organic foods, make sure you are looking for the "organic" label.

 Warning: Some Organic Foods May Still Contain Harmful Chemicals